 With very few films Vikramaditya Motwane (dir.
 Of Udaan and Lootera) has emerged as a central figure of Indian new wave cinema.
-His latest film starring Rajkumar Rao is all set to have its world premiere at MAMI as a part of newly introduced ‘Spotlight’ section that aims to celebrate the diversity of Indian cinema.
+His latest film starring Rajkumar Rao is all set to have its world premiere at MAMI as a part of the newly introduced ‘Spotlight’ section that aims to celebrate the diversity of Indian cinema.
 Trapped is reportedly a survival drama, which chronicles the story of a character who is trapped in a room for about 25 days in a Mumbai apartment.
-The script is penned by a duo of talented writers- Amit Joshi and Hardik Mehta (whose documentary Amdavad Ma Famous is also screened in half ticket section).
+The script is penned by a duo of talented writers- Amit Joshi and Hardik Mehta (whose documentary Amdavad Ma Famous is also screened in the half-ticket section).
 Although we don’t know much about the movie at this point, the names in credit are enough to entice the audience.

 9. I, Daniel Blake